neoforged/Documentation/docs/items/datacomponents.md

 The component value associated with the `DataComponentType` must implement `hashCode` and `equals` and should be considered **immutable** when stored.

 :::note
-For ease of convenience, a record cann be used for the component value.
+Component values can very easily be implemented using a record.
 Record fields are immutable and implement `hashCode` and `equals`.
 :::

 ```java